 ‘How does this look to him?’

-If you’re not sure whether it’s right to ask, you might start with a question like, ‘What difference would it make to talk with Yi about x?’
+If you’re not sure whether it’s right to ask, you could even start with a question like, ‘What difference would it make to talk with Yi about x?’

-These are the ones we forget to ask, and – of course – they’re the ones that can make most difference.
+These are the questions we forget to ask, and – of course – they’re the ones that can make most difference.

 ‘What’s going on with me here?’ (for instance ‘what’s up with how I react when he does that again?’)
 This is good to know.